 “We sure will,” she says with a sad smile.
 “I just hope that he or she manages to remain happy enough.”

-Even though we need to walk in a straight line for now, we have to navigate through crowds.
-A few groups have stopped to talk in the middle of the sidewalk, which isn’t that wide, forcing others to walk around them.
+Although we need to walk in a straight line, we have to navigate through crowds.
+A few groups are talking in the middle of the sidewalk, which isn’t that wide, forcing others to walk around them.
 Some restaurants and coffee shops have placed tables outside, leaving a narrow passage between the seated customers and the front of those buildings.

 “You know, I have been wondering if I was being selfish,” Alazne says hesitantly, “and maybe cruel.
 I think clinical depression has a strong genetic component, right?”